aclel/ghost-pianos/readme.md

 ## Prerequisites

-* Virtual midi input - vmpk
-* Virtual midi input - vmpk or fluidsynth
+* vmpk for midi input and output

 ## Getting started

-1. Run midi input
-2. Run midi output
+1. Run vmpk - ensure that MIDI Input is set to CoreAudio
-3. Run ghost-pianos
+2. Run ghost-pianos